Can a Multi-Hop Link Relying on Untrusted Amplify-and-Forward Relays Render Security?: Transmission protocol

-The proposed scheme for source-destination secure communication takes place in three phases as shown in Fig. 1.
-By considering equal time duration for each phase, the proposed protocol is as follows.
-In the first phase of communication, by using superposition coding \src~transmits the information signal to~\ra~and simultaneously,~\rb~jams the first untrusted relay by transmitting the artificial noise, as demonstrated with solid lines in the figure.
-During the next phase, as depicted by dashed lines,~\ra~forwards a scaled version of the received signal towards~\rb.
+The proposed multi-hop secure untrusted relaying with two relays, i.e.,~\ra~\\and~\rb, can be detailed as follows.
+Considering a time division multiple access (TDMA) scheme, wherein the communication link is divided into separate time slots while sharing the same frequency band, one frame of transmission from~\src~to~\des~takes place in three phases, lasting $\frac{T}{3}$ seconds each, as shown in Fig. \ref{fig2:DiagramProtocol}.
+At the outset, during the first phase of communication,~\src~transmits the information signal to~\ra~using superposition coding, and simultaneously,~\rb~jams the first untrusted relay (\ra) by transmitting an artificial noise.
+During the next phase,~\ra~forwards a scaled version of the received signal towards~\rb.
 Concurrently,~\des~jams~\rb~via transmitting a jamming signal to guarantee secrecy.
-Finally, in the third phase, plotted by dotted lines,~\rb~amplifies and broadcasts the received signal which can be further received by~\des~and~\ra.
-After self-interface cancellation at \des, the information signal can be extracted at \des.
-Notably during the last time slot, due to the fact that \ra~can overhear the broadcasted signal by~\rb, the node \src~is forced to emit a jamming to enhance the confidentially of communication.
-As such,~\ra~may fail to successfully eavesdrop.
+Finally, in the third phase,~\rb~amplifies and broadcasts the received signal which can be further received by~\des~and~\ra.
+After self-interface cancellation at~\des, the information signal can be extracted at~\des.
+Notably, during the last time slot, due to the fact that~\ra~can overhear the broadcasted signal by~\rb, the node~\src~is forced to emit a jamming to enhance the confidentially of communication.
+As such,~\ra~may fail to successfully eavesdrop during the last phase, as well. { Note that depending on the level of security required,~\src~ might be idle in the last phase, and therefore, an appropriate power allocation scheme plays an important role in the proposed cooperative jamming based untrusted relaying.}